cunkin375/SASE_Hackathon/README.md

 ### Prerequisites

-- You will need `[e.g., Node.js and npm]` installed on your machine.
+- You will need `Node.js, npm, Python, pip, and PostgreSQL` installed on your machine.

 ### Installation